Building trust in target groups for ALUM treatment - an effective, yet misunderstood method for water quality improvement

 Mechanical treatment methods (such as removing sediment) are much more expensive and could have a significant impact on the area around the lake, especially if there are lots of big trees around the lake, a beach, a children’s playground etc. In addition, a lot of benthic invertebrates (e.g. crustaceans that live in the sediment), are removed from the lake.
 Benthic invertebrates are an important part of the lake, for example as food for fish.

 We build our trust on experience in Sweden, where this method has helped to restore over 30 lakes in Sweden and several hundred lakes around the world over the last 60 years.
-So yes, it is possible to calculate and predict the circumstances in such a way as to conclude whether the method is suitable for a particular lake and how this method should be applied.
-Before treatment, the lake undergoes a highly detailed feasibility study over four seasons (June 2023 to April/May 2024 in our case) where both the water and sediment are collected and analyzed.
+So yes, it is possible to calculate and predict the circumstances in such a way as to draw conclusions about whether the method is suitable for a particular lake and how this method should be applied.
+Prior to treatment, the lake undergoes a highly detailed feasibility study over four seasons (June 2023 to April/May 2024 in our case) where both the water and sediment are collected and analysed.
 A dynamic lake model will be constructed to determine the effectiveness of the ALUM method and a geo-mathematical model will be created to calculate the amount of Al salt solution required.

 Could treatment be started in the autumn rather than during the swimming season?